Support the Department of Psychology

 The Theresa Nash Bernstein Scholarship in International Travel was established through an endowed gift to allow an excellent undergraduate or graduate student to conduct research overseas.

-THE BAILEY M. WADE SCHOLARSHIP
+BAILEY M. WADE MEMORIAL SCHOLARSHIP - 02291

 The Bailey M. Wade Scholarship was established in honor of the department’s first chair and honors students who demonstrate need as well as the goals and values demonstrated by professor Wade during his tenure at Georgia State.